-Development should avoid blank walls visible from the public realm.
-Where a solid external wall is unavoidable, walls should be detailed and include articulation to provide for visual interest.
+Development should avoid blank walls visible permanently or temporarily from the public realm.

+Where a solid external wall is unavoidable, walls should be detailed to provide an interesting appearance.

 New development considers opportunities for lot consolidation to achieve high quality design and heritage outcomes.